-Dr Timothy Brain, Senior Honorary Research Fellow, Universities' Police Science Institute Cardiff, said: 'While acknowledging the risks, the close alignment of policing and community safety under the Welsh Government would be a major advantage, while increased accountability and transparency would enhance public confidence in policing.......
-Dr Brain added that 'Devolution is not a panacea, but the principalle advantage of devolving policing will be the closeness of political decision-makers to the issues, communities and service providers....
+Dr Timothy Brain, Senior Honorary Research Fellow, Universities' Police Science Institute Cardiff, said: 'While acknowledging the risks, the close alignment of policing and community safety under the Welsh Government would be a major advantage, while increased accountability and transparency would enhance public confidence in policing......
+Devolution is not a panacea, but the principal advantage of devolving policing will be the closeness of political decision-makers to the issues, communities and service providers...
 There are risks associated with devolving policing, but there are with retaining the status quo.
 On balance, the benefits outweigh the risks.'